jlord/sheetsee-cache/docs.md

 ### Your Data

-Your Google Spreadsheet should be set up with row one as your column headers and row two to beyond, your data.
+Your Google Spreadsheet should be set up with row one as your column headers, row two and beyond, your data.
 There shouldn't be any breaks or horizontal organization in the spreadsheet.
 Each header and row becomes an oject in the final array that Tabletop.js delivers of your data.
 Feel free to format the style of your spreadsheet as you wish; borders, colors and such do not transfer or affect your data exporting.

 > example of how the data transforms from spreadsheet to final .json
 > diagram of the no's in spreadsheets and how it reads the spreadsheets

     [{"name": "joe", "breed": "tabby", "age": 4}, {"name": "jesse", "breed": "siamese", "age": 2}]

-### Hexcolor
+#### Hexcolor

-You must add a column to your spreadsheet with the heading `hexcolor` (case insensitive).
+You must add a column to your spreadsheet with the heading _hexcolor_ (case insensitive).
 The maps, charts and such use colors and this is the easiest way to standardize that.
-The color scheme is up to you, all you need to do is but a hexidecimal color value in each cell.
+The color scheme is up to you, all you need to do is fill the column with hexidecimal color values.
 This [color picker](http://color.hailpixel.com/) by [Devin Hunt](https://twitter.com/hailpixel) is really fun.

 > show example of hexcolor column